 The Asian Venture Capital Journal was holding its Japan Venture Forum from April 11 to 13, so we decided to hold our general meeting a week later than usual, on Thursday, April 14.
 The cherry blossoms, though they’d come a little later than usual, were gone by then, but the comfortable spring sunshine remained to welcome us.

 We held a reception/dinner the preceding night, and then held the general meeting on morning of the 14th at GLOBIS.
-I presented a general overview of the fund, and then GLOBIS Capital Partners team members explained about the individual entities we invest in.
+I presented a general overview of the fund, and then the GLOBIS Capital Partners team members explained about the individual entities we invest in.
 According to overseas investors, the GCP fund, as a venture capital fund launched in 1999, was one of the highest performing funds in the world.
 Amid this climate of trust, a question-and-answer session commenced regarding the companies in which we were investing.

 After lunchtime, we headed over to the offices of robot venture company ZMP Inc., one of the companies in which the GLOBIS fund invests.
 Every year, we take investors to see what a Japanese venture company is like.
 Last year we went to the digital animation venture GDH K.K.
 The fact that GDH subsequently and fantastically became a listed company on MOTHERS (Market of the High-growth and Emerging Stocks) is still fresh in my memory.